DerekCresswell/GameDesign11/1 Rube GoldBerg Machine/3 Physics.md

 Then we need to set up our ramps.

 * Start by making a new sprite, set its sprite to "WhiteBox", set it's scale in the X to "5", and rotate it in the Z axis to about "20".
-Name it something like "Ramp".
+Name it something like "FrictionRamp".
 * Give the sprite a "Rigidbody 2D" and "Box Collider 2D" component.
 Make sure the Rigidbody is set to "Static".
 * Duplicate the Ramp and move the new one out of the way of the old one.
-Rename the new one to "Ramp2".
+Rename the new one to "FrictionRamp2".
 * Give one of the ramps the "HighFriction" material.

 And then our Boxes.